Master Pond Manager

 - Don't hesitate to give us a call (see right sidebar) if you have any questions about your technical access to the course.

-Registration for the Fall 2018 course is now closed.
+Registration for the Spring 2019 course is now open.
 If you would like to notified of future offerings of Master Pond Manager, please email Guinn Wallover.

-The Fall 2018 course will run online from late August through October, with in-person field days held in the Clemson, SC area (Anderson and Pickens Counties) on October 10 and 11.
+The Spring 2019 course will run online from late March through May, with in-person field days held in the Florence and Lake City on May 14 and 15.
 Review the course syllabus for details.

 Water Resources Agent